Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Storage requirements for video are all over the place, depending on video size, framerate, and bitrate.

 Your standard 1080 HD video shot at 30fps will take up approximately 130MB of storage per minute with regular compression and lower bitrates.

 A 4K video at 30fps can start to push 400MB per minute with regular compression and lower bitrates.

 Most DSLR & mirrorless cameras have a limit of 30 minutes of video due to overheating problems.
-So if you’re going to max this out, you’ll need 4GB if shooting in HD and 12GB for 30 minutes of 4K – at the lower bitrates and higher compression.
+So if you max this out, you’ll need 4GB if shooting in HD and 12GB for 30 minutes of 4K – at the lower bitrates and higher compression.
 But you don’t want to swap out a card every 30 minutes, so think about a minimum of 32-64GB if you record 4K.

 UHS speed and speed class

-Minimum UHS speed and speed class for video is again dictated by the maximum resolution of the video you anticipate recording.
+The minimum UHS speed and speed class for video are again dictated by the maximum resolution of the video you anticipate recording.